x5forever/DMWebView/README.md

 ## contents
 * function <br/>
-    * UIWebView seamless switching to WKWebView
+    1. UIWebView seamless switching to WKWebView <br/>
-    * support interaction between Oc and JS by using WebViewJavascriptBridge
+    2. support interaction between Oc and JS by using WebViewJavascriptBridge

 * add to the project <br/>
+    ```objc
-    * `objc pod 'DMWebView' `
+    pod 'DMWebView'
+    ```